bcdev/zappend/README.md

 * If the target does not exist, it will be created from a copy of the first slice.
 This first slice will specify any not-yet-configured properties of the target dataset, e.g., the append dimension chunking.
 * If the target exists, the slice will be appended.
 Check if the slice to be appended is last.
-  If not, refuse to append (alternative: insert but this is probably difficult or error prone)
+If not, refuse to append (alternative: insert but this is probably difficult or error prone).
 * Slices are appended in the order they are provided.
 * If a slice is not yet available, wait until it
   - exists, and